Rigid Inclusions

 In addition to the grouted columns, an essential element of rigid inclusion ground improvement is the load transfer platform, or LTP.
 This is a layer of granular, structural fill that bridges the load between the rigid inclusions and prevents too much point stress on the footing.

 This method of ground improvement is used for very weak soils, such as organic silt, peat, very soft clay or any soil where there is little to no lateral confinement from the surrounding soil.
 This is also indicated by weight-of-hammer (WOH) soils or soil with very low blow counts.
-Geotechnical contractors use rigid inclusions for ground improvement on projects such as multi-story buildings, large tanks, earthen embankments and bridge approaches with mechanically stabilized earth walls.

 Types of Rigid Inclusions